Azure/opendigitaltwins-building/README.md

 ## Contributing to ontology
 <*explain how to contribute to this ontology, probably creating PRs in this repo is the easiest one to go - Karl to add*>

 We are working on improving the main interfaces, adding more interfaces in building's areas that we don't support, as well as making better tools to integrate and use the models in smart building platforms and its applications.

 We encourage you to contribute to make DTDL RealEstateCore-based ontology better.
 Please point out bugs or peculiarities, add or extend interfaces and vocabularies, suggest improvements in order to evolve this ontology.

-- Comment or create a new issue for bug reporting
+- Comment or create a new issue for bug reporting or anything else you want to trigger us
 - For improvements, please fork the rec repository, make your changes and send a pull request

 ## More about Azure Digital Twins